BEHAVIORAL HEALTH

 Antidepressant medication management

 In any given year, millions of Americans experience depression.
 Without treatment, depression can last years, seriously impair daily functioning and cause significant hardship for individuals and their loved ones.
 In some cases, it can lead to suicide.
 Fortunately, medicine can help.
-The acute phase of treatment aims to induce remission.
+The acute phase of treatment aims to achieve remission.
 The continuation phase preserves remission, and the maintenance phase protects against another major depressive episode.

 Patient population: Patients ages 18 and older starting pharmacotherapy for major depression.